wacncontent/CustomizeTool/addCommentOutput/articles/storage/vs-storage-aspnet-getting-started-blobs.md

 To upload a file to a block blob, get a container reference and use it to get a block blob reference.
-Once you have a blob reference, you can upload any stream of data to it by calling the <!-- deleted by customization **UploadFromStream** --><!-- keep by customization: begin --> `UploadFromStream` <!-- keep by customization: end --> method.
+Once you have a blob reference, you can upload any stream of data to it by calling the **UploadFromStream** method.
 This operation will create the blob if it didn't previously exist, or overwrite it if it does exist.
 The following example shows how to upload a blob into a container and assumes that the container was already created.

     // Get a CloudBlobContainer named 'container' as described in "Access blob containers in code."